MotaDan/steganographerPY/README.md

 ===========

 Given an image and a message steganographer will hide the message in the bits of the iamge.
 Currently only works for pngs.

-Note
-====

-This project has been set up using PyScaffold 2.5.6.
-For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.